 I’d say a few family members of mine have influenced my love of clothing… trips to fabric stores when I was five, flipping through pattern books, and playing dress up in vintage dresses courtesy of my aunt.

 But it’s crazy how much I feel this website has helped improve my personal style.
 I don’t feel like I’m trying to work towards anything other than style that shows off who I am in clothing form.
-I really forget where I heard of this website, but I believe it was a magazine, either Teen Vogue or Nylon.posted over 4 years ago
+I really forget where I heard of this website, but I believe it was a magazine, either Teen Vogue or Nylon.posted about 5 years ago

 I’ve always loved fashion.
 Since I was a little girl I’ve always loved messing about with hairstyles and getting new clothes.
 It helped that my parents didn’t set any boundaries on me as far as style was concerned.
 I was allowed to experiment from a fairly young age with clothes and make-up (though it got some disapproving looks from adults because I was probably the only kid I knew who was allowed to wear mini skirts and heels and wedges at the age of 10- of course things are different now but it was still the 90s then).
 I always had a unique and dressed-up style compared to everyone in secondary school because back then I rarely followed the trends amongst my friends and people at school.
 While they’d all be wearing jeans and the same FCUK hoodies I liked to wear girlie skirts, boobtubes, halter tops and stuff like that.
 It was the big topic of conversation on non uniform days lol.
 I don’t think my style has changed that much since I was a kid/young teen.
 I rarely wear boobtubes and halters anymore but apart from that not much has changed apart from how I style what I wear.
 I really miss having some of the clothes that I had when I was younger because they’ve come back into style now, like I had a big collection of crop tops and wedges, and even leopard print trousers (they were pretty cool until I wore the black hoodie with leopard print hearts on it that was made to go with them- probably the biggest fashion faux pas I’ve ever made).
 I even had an adorable sailor dress when I was like 2 years old that I wish I could get an adult version of because it would really fit in with the nautical trend.

 Wow I’ve rambled on there.
-I was having a nice time reminiscing.posted over 4 years ago
+I was having a nice time reminiscing.posted about 5 years ago

 Haha I regret the years that I could’ve spent building up a more classic, pretty wardrobe that I instead spent on blue hoodies and blue jeans and blue tops.
 All with diamantes on them.
-Yeah, I used to like blue quite a bit.posted over 4 years ago
+Yeah, I used to like blue quite a bit.posted about 5 years ago

 My story… Honestly it just started this year. =)